Summary

 The wonderful thing about the coworking community is how willing people are to share their knowledge with one another.

-If you’re feeling lost on where to start with your business plan, consider reaching out to a coworking operator who has done it in the past.
-This can give you a sense of how to approach the project.
+If you’re feeling lost on where to start with your business plan, consider reaching out to a coworking operator who has opened a successful space in the past.

 You can also look at other successful coworking businesses and take inspiration from them as to their: